-Wisconsin's SOM applied in 2022: The new method adopted by WI's Department of Natural Resources (WDNR) in 2022 [21] takes the raw data from the traditional "territory mapping method" and replaces the last step of the population estimation process with new steps.
-The traditional method involved primarily snow-track surveys, supplemented by aerial telemetry, and observation of a small number of collared wolves supplemented by summer howling surveys to detect litters of pups [39-41].
+Wisconsin's 'scaled occupancy model' (SOM) applied in 2022: The new method adopted by WI's Department of Natural Resources WDNR in 2022 (21) takes the raw data from the traditional "territory mapping method" and replaces the last step of the population estimation process with new steps.
+The traditional method involved primarily snow-track surveys, supplemented by aerial telemetry, and observation of a small number of collared wolves supplemented by summer howling surveys to detect litters of pups (39-41).
 The final step of the traditional method was a public process (from 1996 approximately to 2012) of counting the number of wolf packs; physically placing a marker on a large map of the state in public; and writing the estimated number of wolves on each pack's location for summing the total.
-From 2012 to 2017, it was somewhat less public [38].
-Later, the traditional method was supplemented by early versions of the SOM and then supplanted in 2022.
+From 2012-2017 it was somewhat less public (38).
+Later the traditional method was supplemented by early versions of the SOM and then supplanted in 2022.

-The WDNR SOM [21] took the data from the traditional counting method (snow-track surveys and telemetry) and replaced the population estimation process described above with a modelassisted estimate.
+The WDNR SOM (21) took the data from the traditional counting method (snow-track surveys and telemetry) and replaced the population estimation process described above with a model-assisted estimate.
 In essence, the SOM is a sampling method while the traditional method attempted a complete enumeration analogous to the USA census.
-The new steps in the SOM treat evidence of wolves as the basis for probable pack occupancy across a large number of relatively small survey blocks and then apply an estimate of home range size and pack size to extrapolate the state-wide population across estimated occupied range.
-These new steps rely on the predictive model called the "scaled occupancy model" first recommended for WI wolves by Stauffer et al. [22].
+The new steps in the SOM treat evidence of wolves as the basis for probable pack occupancy across a large number of relatively small survey blocks, then apply an estimate of home range size and pack size to extrapolate the statewide population across estimated occupied range.
+These new steps rely on the predictive model called the 'scaled occupancy model' first recommended for WI wolves in (22).

 The WDNR deserves praise for two aspects of their transition to the use of the SOM.
 First, they have continued to use actual field snow tracking observations collected by many community volunteers to supplement state, tribal, and federal staff efforts.
 Second, the WDNR used both methods side by side for several years, so that scientists and the public could see how the SOM outputs related to the traditional census.
-Although the raw data have not been provided despite our repeated requests, the final outputs and their uncertainty (precision) can be examined for several years before the 2022 implementation of the SOM alone in 2022 [21].
+Although the raw data have not been provided despite our repeated requests, the final outputs and their uncertainty (precision) can be examined for several years before the 2022 implementation of the SOM alone in 2022 (21).
 That period of simultaneous traditional method and SOM were therefore conducted under similar management and ecological conditions.
-However, the decision to adapt [22] to the situation in 2022 [21], carries with it both the typical scientific assumption that a model from the past can predict the present and future and also a secondary, more tenuous assumption.
-The tenuous assumption is that the model of Stauffer et al. [22] can generate reliable estimates when conditions are dramatically different in input conditions (sensitivity).
-For example, Stauffer et al.'s [22] model was developed in the absence of legal wolfkilling and compared to the traditional method entirely under conditions without wolf-hunting or state-sanctioned killing of suspected predators of domestic animals [22].
-The policy change of the 2021 wolf-hunt [25], the first since 2014, and the novelty of such a hunt during breeding season raises questions about the relevance of Stauffer et al.'s model [22] to any period with legal wolf-killing.
-We examine that model's relevance after describing the WDNR SOM of 2022 [21].
+However, the decision to adapt (22) to the situation in 2022 (21), carries with it both the typical scientific assumption that a model from the past can predict the present and future and also a secondary, more tenuous assumption.
+The tenuous assumption is that the model in (22) can generate reliable estimates when conditions are dramatically different in input conditions (sensitivity).
+For example, (22) was developed in the absence of legal wolfkilling and compared to the traditional method entirely under conditions without wolf-hunting or state-sanctioned killing of suspected predators of domestic animals (22).
+The policy change of the 2021 wolf-hunt (25), the first since 2014, and the novelty of such a hunt during breeding season raises questions about the relevance of (22) to any period with legal wolf-killing.
+We examine that model's relevance after describing the WDNR SOM of 2022 (21).